LeeroyLabs/craft-starter-twig/README.md

 ### First steps

-Go to the admin panel and install/activate the plugins.
+Go to the admin panel and install/activate the plugins ( Settings > Plugins ).
 Be sure to add in the SEO plugin settings the **SEO Meta Template** `_seo/meta.twig`

 Go to Settings